GTAmodding/gta3script-specs/SPECIFICATION.md

 Local variables must be declared inside a lexical scope.

-Local variables may have identical names as long as they are in different lexical scopes.
+Local variables can have identical names as long as they are in different lexical scopes.

 Local variables shall not have the same name as any global variable.